 Use a top quality car Wax

 Waxing is a finishing top protective coat applied as a paste and buffed by hand to a high shine.
-A quality wax will protect from the sun’s UV rays, harmful road salts, acidic bird poop etc.
+A quality wax will protect from the sun’s UV rays, harmful road salts, acidic bird poop, etc.

 When a car’s paintwork is fresh, a brush wash and wax is a great way to get a fast shine, but not all wax is the same.
 Spray wax distributed by car washes doesn’t offer much protection and doesn’t last.

-Walking through the wax aisle of the auto parts store can be paralyzing, so many wax products.
+Walking through the wax aisle of the auto parts store can be paralyzing, with so many wax products.

-In my experience the harder the wax the better it is, while the spray bottle wax offers a fast shine for your labor, it really doesn’t offer much in protection and doesn’t last.
+In my experience the harder the wax the better it is, while the spray bottle wax offers a fast shine for your labor, it really doesn’t offer much protection and doesn’t last.

 When you use Carnauba wax, you’ll notice the difference, the shine is deep and it lasts much longer than other waxes.
-Washing the car becomes a ton easier too, the dirt and grit doesn’t stick to the paint.
+Washing the car becomes a ton easier too, the dirt and grit don’t stick to the paint.

 Avoid waxing outdoors in direct sunshine, this causes the wax to dry too quickly and removal is difficult.
 Wax indoors or in the shade.
-Carnauba is a hard wax and so to make it workable it is mixed with other waxes.
+Carnauba is a hard wax and so to make it work it is mixed with other waxes.
 I like to use a padded applicator that spreads the wax evenly.

 I like to apply wax to only a couple of panels at a time.
 I allow the wax time to dry which will vary depending on how warm it is.
 I use two microfiber towels, one to remove and the other to buff the panels.